ArtifactForms/MeshLibCore/README.md

 * Modifiers

 ## Mesh3D
 The following example shows how to work with the base mesh class.
-For this purpose we want to create a simple Quad.
+For this purpose we want to create a simple quad.
 The quad has four vertices, one for each corner.
 To make things a bit more explanatory we compose the quad out of two triangular faces.

 ### Mesh3D Object